 - Turn the dough out onto a lightly floured board, lightly flour the top of the dough.
 To achieve an even homogeneous crumb to your scones knead very gently about 4 or 5 times (do not press too firmly) the dough until it is smooth.
 To achieve a layered effect in your scones knead very gently once (do not press too firmly) then fold and turn the kneaded dough about 3 or 4 times until the dough has formed a smooth texture.
 (Use a floured plastic scraper to help you knead and/or fold and turn the dough if you wish.)

-- Pat or roll out the dough into a 6 inch by 4 inch rectangle by about ¾ inch thick (15¼ cm by 10 cm by 2 cm thick).
-Using a well-floured 2-inch (5 cm) scone cutter (biscuit cutter), stamp out without twisting six 2-inch (5 cm) rounds, gently reform the scraps into another ¾ inch (2 cm) layer and cut two more scones (these two scones will not raise as well as the others since the extra handling will slightly toughen the dough).
+- Pat or roll out the dough into a 6 inch by 4 inch rectangle by about 1 inch thick (15¼ cm by 10 cm by 2 cm thick).
+Using a well-floured 2-inch (5 cm) scone cutter (biscuit cutter), stamp out without twisting, 3-inch (5 cm) rounds.
+Gently reform the scraps into another ¾ inch (2 cm) layer and cut scones (these scones will not raise as well as the others since the extra handling will slightly toughen the dough).
 Or use a well-floured sharp knife to form squares or wedges as you desire.

 - Place the rounds just touching on a baking dish if you wish to have soft-sided scones or place the rounds spaced widely apart on the baking dish if you wish to have crisp-sided scones.
 Glaze the tops with milk if you want a golden colour on your scones or lightly flour if you want a more traditional look to your scones.